derkychen/nvim-config/README.md

 }
 ```

-Not following the standard format, you can enable the language servers through the following format and enable in the same way.
+Not following the standard format, you can configure the language servers through the following format.
 However, you will have to make sure to `require` the file with your configs, since `lsp/` is a special directory and the format above is recognized by Neovim automatically.

 ```lua
 vim.lsp.config("lua_ls", {